 Currently Dylan has published his first book, Art of the Storm, which was recently released October 19th 2017.
 His book brings together a collection of poems, short stories and reflections inspired from meditation, being in nature and yoga.
 Dylan is working on several other books and projects currently.

-Giving gratitude to all his teachers, Dylan hopes to share his passion and love of Ashtanga Vinyasa Yoga and Yogic Philosophy, Meditation and Healing practices to continue to inspire others on the path of healing and being one with life.
+Giving gratitude to all his teachers, Dylan hopes to share his passion and love of Ashtanga Vinyasa Yoga and Yogic Philosophy, Meditation and Healing practices to continue to inspire others on the path of healing.